June 11, 2020 Musicology 2 Comments

 "Highest" contains a D minor chord in the first measure, and an A minor chord in the second.
 That's right, the whole song goes back and forth between D minor and A minor.

-Measure one arpeggio: "F-D-A-F-D-A-F" (D, F, and A comprise a D minor)
+Measure one arpeggio: "F-D-A-F-D-A-F" (D, F, and A comprise a D minor chord, a triad.)

-Measure two arpeggio: "E-C-A-E-C-A" (A, C, and E comprise an A minor)
+Measure two arpeggio: "E-C-A-E-C-A" (A, C, and E comprise an A minor chord.)

-We’re nearly done here…
+(We’re nearly done here…)

 From 802.5(A) Independent Creation